The topic today is “How to Choose Magento 2 Themes?”

 For example, let’s say you want your theme to have 17 features:

 Now you have theme#1, theme#2, and theme#3.
-You should have a sheet like the one below, and Sort all features by their priority.
+You should have a sheet as below, and Sort all features by their priority.

 Now the theme with the best feature is the theme with the most “Yes” in the D Column, starting from the highest priority feature.
 Consider choosing that theme.

 So that’s all this article covers.
 By now, we hope you have a general understanding of Magento 2 theme, as this is everything that Magento 2 website users see and interact.
-To make the most out of Magento 2, you should spend a significant time on the theme, as this construct a standard for your website’s future user experience.
+To make the most out of Magento 2, you should spend significant time on the theme and decide whether Magento 2 change theme is required to improve the overall website user experience.

 So what about your opinion?
 Let us know in the comment section below.